Mick Jenkins: 2017–2020: Or More EP series, Pieces of a Man and The Circus

 On November 21, 2017, Mick Jenkins released Or More; The Anxious, the first mixtape in a series of projects Jenkins describes as "a project series involving musical ideas and concepts that are currently inspiring the album's creation process."
 The second mixtape in the series, Or More; The Frustration, was released on February 24, 2018.
 On October 26, his second studio album, Pieces of a Man, was released.
 The album's first single, "Understood" was released on October 12, 2018.
 The second single "Padded Locks", featuring veteran Wu-Tang Clan member Ghostface Killah, was released on October 21, 2018.
 The album also prominently pays homage to Gil Scott-Heron's 1971 album of the same name.

 In March 2019, Jenkins was featured on the single "Cold" with Brooklyn Michelle.
 Additionally later in the year on September 18, Jenkins released the single "Percy" featuring fellow Chicago-based rapper Qari produced by greenSLLIME, also from Chicago.

 On January 3, 2020, he released the single "Carefree" from the EP The Circus, released on January 10, 2020.

 2021: Elephant in the Room

 On October 8, 2021, Mick Jenkins announced his anticipated third album titled Elephant in the Room, which was released on October 29.
 The first single, "Truffles" was released on June 23, 2021.
 This was followed by "Contacts", released on October 8 with the announcement of the official album release date and track list reveal.
 The album's final single "Scottie Pippen" was released on October 22.

-2023: The Patience
+2023-2024: The Patience

 On July 7, 2023, Jenkins announced his fourth album The Patience, releasing the JID-assisted lead single "Smoke Break-Dance" on the same day.
 The album would mark his first release away from Cinematic Music Group, now releasing in collaboration with RBC Records and BMG.
 The album's second single, "Guapanese" released on July 28, 2023.
+In June 2024, Jenkins was featured on Indian rap duo Seedhe Maut's single "Bure Din".